 Keynes Controls offer a back to base firmware upgrade service.
 A small cost is incurred if using this service.

-Make sure the latest firmware which is in the form of a text data file, is stored into a suitable location.
+Make sure the latest firmware which is in the form of a text

 Example firmware for this documentation is titled 'vw101.txt'